Property Market Manchester 2021 Report

 The most expensive area in Greater Manchester is Trafford, with house prices at £328,728.

-According to the latest property news Manchester, Wigan prices have risen at one of the highest rates in the country – 12% higher than a year ago.
+According to the latest property news in Manchester, Wigan prices have risen at one of the highest rates in the country – 12% higher than a year ago.

 Property Prices Manchester Over Last Five Years